adrielsantiago/re-frame-helpers/docs/simplified-http-requests.md

     (cond
       loading? ;; show progress bar
-      error    ;; show the user an error message data     ;; show the data we want to show from the response
+      error    ;; show the user an error message response ;; show the response data
 ```

 NOTE: We both dispatch the request and get the request results by subscribing to the same key.
 In the example above that key is `:get-something`, but the key could be any keyword.